OpenSignLabs/OpenSign/docs/docs/help/Reports/contactbook.md

 1. Log in to your OpenSign account.
 2. Navigate to the left sidebar.
-3. Click on the `Contactbook` link under the reports section.
+3. Click on the `Contactbook` link under the Documents section.

 <img width="828" alt="Add contact" src="https://github.com/user-attachments/assets/80308df4-33a8-41ee-a240-801f775dcec0" />